firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_three.md

 The session concludes with an exercise for participants to analyze code that utilizes the set timeout function and encourages them to consider the order of execution based on their understanding of web browser features and JavaScript's synchronous nature.

+Web browsers provide several features that enhance the capabilities of JavaScript within the browser environment :

 | Browser Features                           | JavaScript Equivalent  | Command                |
 |--------------------------------------------|------------------------|------------------------|
 | Rendering and DOM Manipulation              | Document Object Model  | N/A                    |